sib-swiss/kgsteward/doc/yamldoc.md

 ```
 * __`use_file_server`__ - Boolean, `false` by default.
 When turned `true`: local files will be exposed in a temporary HTTP server and loaded from it.
 The benefit is the that RDF data from `file`are processed with the same protocol as those supplied through `url`.
 Essentially for GraphDB, file-size limits are suppressed and compressed formats are supported.
 Beware that the used python-based server is potentially insecure (see [here](https://docs.python.org/3/library/http.server.html) for details).
 This should however pose no real treat if used on a personal computer or on a server that is behind a firewall.

 * __`config_file`__ - filename with the triplestore configutation, possibly a turtle file.
 This file can be saved from the UI interface of RDF4J/GraphDB after a first repository is created interactively.
 This file is only used with the `-I` and `-F` options.
+Beware the repository ID could be hard-coded in this config file.

 ```{yaml}
     graphdb_config: config.ttl